 I would add that the concept is not just flat but paper-thin, and bases its appeal on what could be called “the lost narrative.”
 Martin and Sas refer to the “poignant narratives of dying” that drive state laws legalizing physician-assisted suicide.
 These narratives succeed when we fail to articulate an alternate, and in fact, accurate view of the human experience of dying.

 The authors help greatly to provide the alternative, a view in which dignity is based on virtues such as love (and its selflessness), courage, humility, and blessings such as God’s grace.
 Without these, autonomy will push us towards the extremes of “absolutizing life’s sanctity by claiming autonomy in life and…absolutizing life’s dignity by grasping at autonomy in death.”
-In fact, without God, mankind could never find balance, but instead be driven (as we seem to be) toward the extremes.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.